robcarver17/pysystemtrade/docs/production.md

 Broker orders are passed to sysbrokers.IB.ib_orders.ibExecutionStackData.put_order_on_stack; after adding information needed to identify the contract to be traded accurately, it is subsequently sent to sysbrokers.IB.client.ib_orders_client.ibOrdersClient.

 That translates the order into IB terms, and places the order.
-It returns a tradeWithContract object, which contains an ibcontractWithLegs object (containing the IB representation of the contract traded, plus any legs for a spread order), and the order object returned by the ib_insync code.
+It returns a tradeWithContract object, which contains an ibcontractWithLegs object (containing the IB representation of the contract traded, plus any legs for a spread order), and the order object returned by the ib-insync code.

 This is then turned into a ibOrderWithControls object.
 This further layer of abstraction contains both a broker order, plus the tradeWithContract 'control' object needed to manage the trade (clearly this would make it easier to use another broker).
 We then replace the submit_datetime with the order time (from the broker itself, to ensure consistency with the timestamp on price data as well as any fill times).
 We then store this orderWithControls object in a local cache.
 That will make it easier to access subsequently, and check for fills etc. The storage key is broker_tempid.